 How To: Appreciate Your Volunteers

-It’s National Volunteer Appreciation Week, and in honor of the occasion, we have some tips for showing your volunteers they matter — this week, and always.
+It’s National Volunteer Appreciation Week, and in honor of the occasion, we have volunteer appreciation ideas and tips to share showing your volunteers they matter — this week, and always.

-While showing appreciation for your volunteers is a nice thing to do, it also benefits both the recipients and your organization as a whole.
+While showing appreciation for volunteers is a nice thing to do, it also benefits the recipient and the organization.
 Intentionally building recognition into your organization’s culture motivates volunteers and can help you retain them—and even attract new ones.

 How does volunteer appreciation benefit you, your volunteers, and your organization?